A digital strategy is an often talked about and rarely well-executed item on many people’s lists.

 Don’t worry, writing your digital strategy doesn’t need to be an epic task, we don’t need to use an entire tree to print it on.
-These kinds of things are meant to be accessible and referenced, writing war and peace will not encourage your team to engage with your strategic thoughts.
+These things are meant to be accessible and referenced; writing war and peace will not encourage your team to engage with your strategic thoughts.

 I do lots of work with people who need a digital strategy and so my approach in this area is constantly evolving, so I’m going to commit to keeping this article up to date as I learn my and my approach as a consultant changes.

 Depending on your specific line of work in the digital space a “digital strategy” may mean different things to different people, for example to the digital marketer, a digital marketing strategy will focus largely on marketing channels, whereas a digital product manager is likely to be more concerned with product development and meeting customer requirements as both customers and the business evolve.

 Ideally, a “digital strategy” will cover both product and marketing aspects of the business/organisation as both areas are intrinsically linked.